 This is a simple narrative description of the

-sgi_simple demo has no command-line parameters, so you invoke it by
+fire demo requires no command-line parameters, so you just invoke it by

 typing its name, like